-Whilst many people take steps to handle stress in their lives, through exercising, healthy habits, sleeping enough and unwinding, left unmanaged, stress can cause real problems.
+While many people take steps to handle stress in their lives, through exercising, healthy habits, sleeping enough and unwinding, left unmanaged, stress can cause real problems.
 The affected person may, consequentially, be suffering from health problems, sleep deprivation, mood imbalances and an inability to focus, which will only be causing them even more stress.
 The result for the employer is tangible and even the atmosphere at work may change.

-Increased lateness or absenteeism
+- increased lateness or absenteeism

-Changes in personality – a persistent short temper, frustration, emotional outbursts
+- changes in personality – a persistent short temper, frustration, emotional outbursts

-Decreased productivity or quality of work
+- decreased productivity or quality of work.

 For example, someone on the team isn’t pulling their weight, technical problems, lack of or inadequate tools or equipment, unclear direction etc.

-Where action needs to be taken here are some easy to implement ways of promoting a low-stress workplace.
+Where action needs to be taken here are some easy-to-implement ways of promoting a low-stress workplace.

-[tick]Commuter stress – if it’s the commute that’s the root of the stress consider offering remote working for some of the time, HR software and other digital tools make remote working super easy to manage. [/tick]
+4. Commuter stress: If it’s the commute that’s the root of the stress consider offering remote working for some of the time, or different start or end times to allow travel at off-peak periods.
+HR software and other digital tools make remote working super easy to manage.

-[tick]Monitor workloads carefully – consider hiring temps for busy periods, include employees in discussions about their targets so you can gauge what they feel is realistic.
-Realistic goals and targets are less likely to be a source of stress or frustration and remember even top employees have limits. [/tick]
+5. Monitor workloads carefully: consider hiring temps for busy periods, include employees in discussions about their targets so you can gauge what they feel is realistic.
+Realistic goals and targets are less likely to be a source of stress or frustration and remember even top employees have limits.

-[tick]Pay and incentives – competitive pay and good incentives may not directly reduce stress in the short term, but bad pay rates can lead to real stress and frustration if the job feels like it takes more than it gives. [/tick]
+10. Pay and incentives: Competitive pay and good incentives may not directly reduce stress in the short term, but bad pay rates can lead to real stress and frustration if the job feels like it takes more than it gives.

-If your business needs an HR helping hand, please give our friendly team a call on 0333 444 1065 and we’ll be happy to answer your questions.
+If your business needs an HR helping hand, please give our friendly team a call on 0333 014 3888 and we’ll be happy to answer your questions.
 Or email us at firstname.lastname@example.org

 We also provide HR software that streamlines and simplifies HR, helping you regain valuable time and mental energy to address things like employee stress.